Sam5566/linux_setup/README.md

 	* powerline
     * powerlevel9k
     * poewrlevel10k
-	* autojump
+	* autojump ( need python to install, so you need to use run terminal installation at least twice)
 	* syntex_highlight
     * zsh-autosuggestions
 	* my own **.zshrc**
 * vim: installation and to make the terminal more beautiful, more easy to look and help user type the code
 	* my own **.vimrc**
-* python: installation of Python2 and Python3 (to-dated) and their packages
+* python: installation of Python2 and Python3 (to-date) and their packages
     * python (version 2.7)
     * python3 (version 3.7)
     * Numpy